brianadams2337/containerstore-demo/docs/features/00_feature_cms-storyblok.md

   - `teaser_image_mobile`: accepts an image or video
   - `headline`: accepts a string
   - `subline`: accepts a string
-  - `content`: accepts a list of references to placable Storyblok components
+  - `content`: accepts a list of references to Storyblok components
   - `listing`: accepts a list of `SbListingDisruptor`
   - `SEO`: accepts a meta data object